Emin (esoteric movement): Raymond Armin (Leo)

-In 1973 'The group' began which took on the name 'The Emin Society' at which time Raymond Armin became known as 'Leo' and John as 'Orman' within the society.
+In 1973, "the Group" began.
+This would adopt the name of the Emin Society, at which time Armin became known as Leo and John as Orman within the society.
 The society used many halls around the London areas, eventually occupying a small centre at Gospel Oak in London.
 Autumn of 1976 saw a relocation to a larger centre at Hotham Road Studios, Hotham Road, Putney, London.

-During the early 1980's Raymond Armin (aka.Leo), moved with his wife (Violet) and a woman called Ethra aka.'Deborra McKay' from Iowa, to America, where years later they took on American citizenship.
+During the early 1980's, Armin moved with his wife (Violet) and a woman called Ethra aka 'Deborra McKay' from Iowa, to America, where years later they took on American citizenship.